Wonderama: 1980 revival

 Beginning in 1980, a documentary magazine show for children, hosted by teens, ran on Sunday mornings on WNEW-TV.
 While this show retained the Wonderama title, it bore no resemblance to the original.
 This hour-long incarnation ran until 1983; reruns edited to 30 minutes aired from 1984 to 1986 on WNEW-TV/WNYW on Saturday mornings.
 Hosts included Pam Potillo and J.D.
 Roth.
 Guests included Rick Schroeder, Stacy Lattisaw, and the Sugarhill Gang.

 2017 revival

-A new version of Wonderama, hosted by David Osmond (son of Alan Osmond), debuted on WPIX-TV in New York with "A Wonderama Christmas" special on December 25, 2016, followed by a national rollout on Tribune Broadcasting stations on January 8, 2017.
+A new version of Wonderama, hosted by David Osmond, debuted on WPIX-TV in New York with "A Wonderama Christmas" special on December 25, 2016, followed by a national rollout on Tribune Broadcasting stations on January 8, 2017.
 The series has since returned to WNYW and its sister station, WWOR-TV and airs weekly via syndication.
+New episodes, under the name Wonderama Wonder Games, were produced in 2024.